 Whilst the Group has seen significant currency translation headwinds as the pound sterling has strengthened against other currencies, particularly the US Dollar and the Euro, which has reduced profitability in the period.
-Further information on currency impacts is available on page 24 of this Interim Report and Accounts.
+Further information on currency impacts is available within Group Finance Director's review contained in this announcement.
 This impact has been mostly offset by the Group benefiting from circa £3 million of net mark-to-market gains on forward currency contracts over the period.
 These gains are on contracts taken out to hedge currency movement on significant foreign exchange flows across the Group.